 Information about the safety of the dapivirine ring during pregnancy and breastfeeding is reassuring but still very limited.
-Animal studies indicate no concerns related to pregnancy or fetal development, the only human data is from about 250 women who became pregnant while participating in ASPIRE and The Ring Study and stopped use of the ring as soon as it was known they were pregnant.
+Though animal studies of dapivirine indicate no concerns related to pregnancy or fetal development, the only human data is from about 250 women who became pregnant while participating in ASPIRE and The Ring Study and stopped use of the ring as soon as it was known they were pregnant.
 Notably, there were no significant differences in pregnancy and infant outcomes between women assigned to use the dapivirine ring and those assigned to use a placebo.
 These findings are important for understanding outcomes associated with exposure during conception and early pregnancy and support moving forward with DELIVER, which will provide information about the safety of the ring during the second and third trimesters.
 Likewise, safety data is needed among women who are actively breastfeeding and using the ring.
 Results of a study called support moving forward B-PROTECTED.
-MTN-029/IPM 039 that involved U.S. women who were no longer nursing their babies but still producing milk, found dapivirine was absorbed at very low levels in breastmilk.
+MTN-029/IPM 039, which involved U.S. women who were no longer nursing their babies but still producing milk, found dapivirine was absorbed at very low levels in breastmilk.

 Pregnant and Breastfeeding Women: A History of Being Left Behind in Clinical Research

 As such, most of what has been learned about the safety of a drug during pregnancy and breastfeeding emerges after a drug is approved, through post-marketing surveillance registries that keep track of pregnancy complications and adverse outcomes.
-Studies of a drug specifically involving pregnant women, if conducted at all, may be years after its approval.
+Studies of a drug specifically involving pregnant women, if conducted at all, are typically years after its approval.

 # # #

 More information about the MTN and the DELIVER and B-PROTECTED studies involving pregnancy and breastfeeding women can be found at www.mtnstopshiv.org or click here to watch a short video.
 For more information about the dapivirine ring go to www.ipmglobal.org.